 There are thousands of Mac productivity apps out there, from simple to-do lists to highly complex project management software.
 If you’re as much of a productivity fiend as I am, you’ve probably tried a wide range of them.
 You might even be using several at the same time (I’ve done that too).The Productivity Apps Every Mac User Should Have in Their Arsenal Click To Tweet

-In the end, finding the right productivity apps—or the right combination of apps—is worth the effort.
-I’ll show you how I found the best productivity app for me, and you can take that information and begin your own search.
-If you know what you’re looking for, you can find the perfect app for your particular situation.
+In the end, finding the right productivity app—or the right combination of apps—is worth the effort.
+I’ll show you how I found the best app for me, and you can take that information and begin your own search.
+If you know what you’re looking for, you can do it too.